spryker/spryker-docs/docs/scos/dev/back-end-development/console-commands/console-commands.md

 Collector commands are responsible for exporting the data in the SQL database to the frontend data storages (Redis and Elasticsearch):

-* `collector:search:export` — exports data to the Elasticsearch storage.
+* `collector:search:export`—exports data to the Elasticsearch storage.
-* `collector:search:update` — updates the data in the Elasticsearch storage.
+* `collector:search:update`—updates the data in the Elasticsearch storage.
-* `collector:storage:export` — exports data to Key-Value storage (Redis).
+* `collector:storage:export`—exports data to Key-Value storage (Redis).

 ## Order Management System commands